 Block a recurring transaction

-Our subscription manager can block a recurring transaction when it’s through one of our eligible merchants.
+Using Expected Transactions, you can block a recurring transaction when it’s through one of our eligible merchants.
 If a recurring transaction is blocked, Capital One won’t approve it moving forward for 12 months.
 However, this does not apply to pending transactions that occurred before the block.

 Cancel a recurring transaction

-Managing recurring transactions
+Managing recurring merchants

 As an alternative, virtual cards offer a convenient way to help manage recurring charges.
 You can usually generate a virtual card number specifically for a subscription or membership, which can be easily locked without affecting your physical card.
 This adds an extra layer of security and control over your recurring transactions.